 Prior to UUHC, Entwistle served as senior vice president and chief operating officer of the University of Wisconsin Hospital and Clinics in Madison, Wisconsin, from 2002-2007.
 He was also the former vice president of professional services and joint venture operations at City of Hope National Medical Center in Duarte, California.

-Entwistle is a board member of the American Hospital Association, the AAMC Council of Teaching Hospitals and the Accreditation Council for Graduate Medical Education.
+Entwistle is a board member of the American Hospital Association, the AAMC Council of Teaching Hospitals, and the Accreditation Council for Graduate Medical Education.
 He is the past chair of the Utah Hospital Association and was appointed by the governor of Utah to the state’s Medicaid Task Force.

-He earned a bachelor's degree in health sciences from Brigham Young University and a master’s degree in health services administration from Arizona State University.
+He earned a bachelor's degree in Health Sciences from Brigham Young University and a master’s degree in health services administration from Arizona State University.
 He also was awarded a postgraduate administrative fellowship at the University of Texas M.D.
 Anderson Cancer Center.